Diagnosis and Treatment at Columbia

-All of our patients have an initial appointment with the director of our program, Dr. Keith Brenner.
-At your appointment, Dr. Brenner will review your medical history and conduct a full medical exam.
+All of our patients have an initial appointment with the director of our program, Dr. Charles Murphy.
+At your appointment, Dr. Murphy will review your medical history and conduct a full medical exam.
 Please bring any previous test results, a list of symptoms, and any medications you are currently taking.
 We may schedule some tests to confirm your diagnosis and look for arteriovenous malformations (AVMs), which are abnormal connections between arteries and veins that can cause life-threatening complications.

 Do I have HHT?

 Depending on whether you have a family history of HHT, there are different methods of diagnosing the disorder:

 - Genetic testing: If you have a family history of HHT, a DNA test can diagnose the disorder.
 A genetic counselor will ask you questions about your family history and send your blood to a special lab which looks for the gene mutation known to cause HHT.
 The test is successful in identifying the gene in about 85 percent of cases.